PrestaShop/prestashop.github.io/news/_posts/2019-12-23-open-question-not-commiting-assets-anymore.md

 <h4><i class='icon-chat'> </i>Open question</h4>
 This post is the first of a new kind.
 We decided to open up more with you about technical questioning and decisions for the PrestaShop project.
-In these posts, we will introduce modifications or changes we want to make, in order to **discuss it with you** and make sure we make the right decision.
+In these posts, we will introduce modifications or changes we want to make, in order to <b>discuss it with you</b> and make sure we make the right decision.

 This one is about generated asset files.
 Please, give us your opinion about it in the comments at the end of the post.